 Use the Right Mop

 Most people see a string mop, sometimes known as a “yacht mop,” when they think of a mop.
 However, depending on the type of flooring, a sponge mop is worth considering.
 When deciding between the two, bear in mind that string mops collect a lot of water and require multiple rounds of wringing, whereas a sponge mop contains a lot less water and is perfect for hardwood and laminate flooring.

 Once you’ve decided on a mop type, submerge it in your cleaning solution all the way to the top of the head.
 Allow the mop to absorb the cleaner before wringing off as much moisture as possible.
-Remember that you want the mop to be moist, not wet.
-In certain situations, such as with hardwood floors, laminates, and linoleum, the mop must be wrung out many times until nearly dry.
+Remember that you want the mop to be moist, not It.
+In certain situations, such as with hardwood floors, laminates, and linoleum, the mop needs to be wrung out many times until nearly dry.

 Figure Out Your Bucket Situation

 Here’s a sanitary tip: use one bucket for rinsing and another for cleaning.
 You may wring out the water from the soiled mop without contaminating the detergent bucket with whatever debris was picked up by dipping it into a separate rinse bucket.
 Replace the water in each bucket as it becomes filthy, but don’t just pour the previous batch down the kitchen sink.
 Because mop water contains germs and filth, flush it down the toilet rather than needing the same receptacle to rinse off your chicken and veggies during tonight’s supper prep.